Core Concepts of Rotation and Term-Limit Design

 This is the primary object governed by eligibility design and rotation.

 Residual authority — post-office authority derived from prior formal authorization, expressed through legitimacy, access, reputation, and elite signaling.
-Residual authority is not directly regulated by eligibility rules, but it is indirectly bounded by rotation through limits on duration, dilution across multiple former officeholders, and decay over time.
+Residual authority is not directly regulated by eligibility rules, but it is indirectly bounded by rotation through limits on duration, dilution across multiple former incumbents, and decay over time.

 Informal influence — extra-institutional influence arising from money, media, coordination, or persuasion.
 Informal influence lies outside the scope of eligibility design, though it may be conditioned by the cadence of authority turnover.